shonjoy91/rsp-sw-toolkit-gw/README.md

 ## Installation and Getting Started

-To get started please visit our [installer repo](https://github.com/intel/rsp-sw-toolkit-installer)
+To get started with the edge computer-based RSP Controller application please visit our [installer repo](https://github.com/intel/rsp-sw-toolkit-installer)

 ## Update Sensor Software

-To update your sensor software to the latest version, please see our [sensor sw repo](https://github.com/intel/rsp-sw-toolkit-installer/tree/master/sensor-sw-repo)
+To update your RSP sensor software to the latest version, please see our [sensor sw repo](https://github.com/intel/rsp-sw-toolkit-installer/tree/master/sensor-sw-repo)

 ## Use Cases